Teach English in Spain in a School Setting

 These are the main highlights for candidates seriously considering the opportunity to teach English in Spain with ConversaSpain and wanting to make this exciting opportunity a reality.

-1) Live in Spanish Regions Where Experience the Real Culture
+1) Live in Spanish Regions And Experience the Real Culture

-ConversaSpain schools are mainly placed in main cities of Murcia, and in rural and pueblo locations in the Madrid area.
-Both options are good ways to experience Spanish life, due to cultural and economic factors:
+The schools are mainly placed anywhere in the Madrid area, within the Region of Murcia, anywhere in Castilla-La Mancha and all over Castilla y León.
+All the options are good ways to experience Spanish life, due to cultural and economic factors:

 - It's a great opportunity to completely be immersed in the culture of Spain and get to know the wonderful people who live there.
 Discover local festivals, try new and unfamiliar dishes made by those who know it best, learn about traditions and the history of the people, and truly come to understand the Spanish people.

-- Both options are affordable in terms of living.
+- All the options are affordable in terms of living.
 Rent can be up to half the cost of inner city living and life is generally more relaxed.
 At the same time, Spain public transportation system is well known due to its low cost and convenient network.

-2) Teach in Public Schools: the Best Way to Experience True Spanish Education
+2) Teach in Schools: the Best Way to Experience True Spanish Education

 3) Get Out of the Comfort Zone and Learn Life Skills